Bayreuth Stipendium

 An Incredible Opportunity

-The Richard Wagner Scholarship Foundation awards young people between 18 and 35 years old – aspiring singers, instrumentalists, scholars, designers and performers – a stipendium that allows them to visit the Bayreuth Festival with over 200 young people from around the world in an atmosphere of artistry and exchange.
-Stipendiaten will learn about the development and history of the Festival; attend tours, talks, and concerts; and meet and network with their peers in the opera world.
+The Richard Wagner Scholarship Foundation, hosts a week for individuals between 18 and 35 years old – aspiring singers, instrumentalists, scholars, designers and performers – to visit the Bayreuth Festival with over 200 young people from around the world in an atmosphere of artistry and exchange.

-In addition to attending three opera performances, stipendiaten are offered accommodations, lectures and tours, and social receptions.
+Participants of the scholarship program, or Stipendiaten, will learn about the development and history of the Festival; attend tours, talks, and concerts; and meet and network with their peers in the opera world.
+In addition to attending three opera performances, Stipendiaten are offered accommodations, lectures and tours, and social receptions.
 Awardees are nominated by local Wagner Societies around the world.

-• Ideal candidates will demonstrate a strong interest in Wagner and the Bayreuth Festival from a broad artistic perspective.
+For those interested in representing the Wagner Society of New York as part of the Stipendium program, applications for 2027 will open in Fall 2026.
+Applicants are expected to provide a CV and motivation letter.
+Applications will close in the last week of November 2026, with a two-round interview process scheduled for the first two weeks of December.
+Ideal candidates will demonstrate a strong interest in Wagner and the Bayreuth Festival from a broad artistic perspective.
 Nominees are not limited to vocalists or instrumentalists; our goal is to select the individual best positioned to benefit from the Bayreuth experience in a broad sense.

 PREVIOUS STIPENDIATEN